ThanhPhanV/kubernetes-example/README.md

 # Kubernetes example, deploy a simple microservices

 In this articles, I will show an example of deploying a microservices system by using Kubernetes (also called K8S).
+Besides, I provide example kubernetes system codes

 ## Main Contents: